 Bank of Canada Anticipates a Growth in Economy by 2.8% in 2017

-In anticipation of a robust economic growth in the year 2017, the Bank of Canada, central bank of the country has announced a raise of 0.75% on its key interest rate.
-This rise in the cost of borrowing is the first of its kind in the last seven years.
-The bank has also announced a rise in the target overnight rate to 0.75% which is a quarter of a percentage point rise from 0.5%.
-For the uninitiated, the overnight rate is the rate at which the main banking organizations make one-day loans among each other.
+In anticipation of a robust economic growth in 2017, the Bank of Canada, the central bank of the country, has announced a raise of 0.75% on its key interest rate.
+This rise in the cost of borrowing is the first of its kind in the past seven years.
+The bank has also announced a rise in the target overnight rate to 0.75%, which is a quarter of a percentage point rise from 0.5%.
+The overnight rate is the rate at which the main banking organizations make one-day loans among each other.

-In its statement, The Bank of Canada has described household spending as the key reason behind the growth of the economy, and "As a result, a significant amount of economic slack has been absorbed."
+The Bank of Canada has described household spending as the key reason behind the growth of the economy, and “as a result, a significant amount of economic slack has been absorbed.”
 Experts also expect that the remaining slack as predicted in the bank’s April Monetary Policy Report is likely to be covered by the end of the year.

 Increase in the Rates of Interest Not Entirely Unexpected

 In the last few weeks, senior officials at the Bank of Canada have hinted at the improving economy in several speeches and interviews.

 Stephen Poloz, governor at the Bank of Canada, addressed a press conference on Wednesday in Ottawa.
 He revealed that the bank is aware of that inflation is lagging behind the declared target of 2%, but also predicted that the low inflation rates is a temporary phase.
 For this reason, the bank has gone ahead with its plans to raise the interest rates.